ReportsVena vs Datarails

 Datarails

-Cash Management is a core Datarails product, connecting directly to company bank data for real-time cash position monitoring, liquidity forecasting and cash flow management.
+Cash Management connects directly to company bank data for real-time cash position monitoring, liquidity forecasting and cash flow management.
+Spend Control (launched February 2026) provides centralized contract visibility, AI-powered contract review, duplicate detection and automated renewal workflows.

 If managing cash flow and vendor spend are priorities alongside FP&A, Datarails offers these as integrated products rather than requiring separate tools.
+This is a clear gap in Venas product surface.

 UX & Ease of Use